kyleedwardbradley/precursordenoise/README.md

        # cmdclass = {'build_sphinx': BuildDoc}
   4. Use jupytr notebook to run ./make_stack.ipynb to replicate the figures in the original paper.
   5. Place the common_mode_denoise.sh script in the folder.
-  6. Run ./common_mode_denoise.sh to perform the common mode calculation and subtraction
+  6. Run ./common_mode_denoise.sh to perform the common mode calculation and subtraction.
+This creates some PDF figures and replaces the TS_*.dat files with corrected files; the original files are archived.
-  7. Run ./make_dot_product.py to re-create the dot products
+  8. Run ./make_dot_product.py to re-create the dot product data files
-  8. Use jupytr notebook to run ./make_stack.ipynb again, making sure to re-run all cells, to create new figures from the denoised data.
+  9. Use jupytr notebook to run ./make_stack.ipynb again, making sure to re-run all cells, to create new figures from the denoised data.
+Some cells may fail if trend fitting is impossible; ignore those failures and continue.
+  10. Adjusting the y-axis scaling of figures using (e.g.) plt.ylim([-0.05,0.15]) may be necessary to compare between original and updated figures.

 Any comments or queries about the code should be sent to geokyle@gmail.com